MicroPyramid/forex-python/README.rst

 Features:
 ---------
 - List all currency rates.
-- BitCoin price for all curuncies.
+- BitCoin price for all currencies.
 - Converting amount to BitCoins.
 - Get historical rates for any day since 1999.
 - Conversion rate for one currency(ex; USD to INR).